Mikej81/bigip_to_xc_faq/docs/source/index.rst

 Access Policy Manager
 =====================

-Not all use-cases within APM will be disqualifiers.
-Just note that the following are not currently supported in XC.
+APM services are not supported in Distrubuted Cloud today, but Service/Proxy chaining is supported.

 AWAF to WAAP
 ============